Published online Mar 6, 2021. doi: 10.12998/wjcc.v9.i7.1524

 Published online: March 6, 2021

-This study aimed to discuss the efficacy and safety of short duration radiotherapy combined with chemotherapy for the treatment of advanced rectal cancer.
+To evaluate the efficacy and safety of short duration radiotherapy combined with chemotherapy for the treatment of advanced rectal cancer.